-On March 1, 2021, DHR of Madison County had over 447 children in foster care, with 25% of the children in care being 2 years old and younger.
+As of May 2022, DHR of Madison County had more than 477 children in foster care, with over 25% of the children in care being 2 years old & younger.
 For years now, this number has always been over 400 in our county.
-Throughout the state, there are more than 6,100 children in foster care.
-Madison County represents nearly 8% of all placements throughout the entire state… and we have less than 200 active foster homes.
+Throughout the state, there are nearly 5,900 children in foster care.
+Madison County represents over 8% of all placements throughout the entire state… and we have less than 190 active foster homes.

 The need is great for foster parents in Madison County, Alabama.